Green Card Travel Consultant Jobs

 How does green card sponsorship differ from H-1B sponsorship for this role?

 Green card sponsorship through PERM and I-140 leads to permanent residency rather than a temporary status with an expiration date.
-Unlike H-1B, there is no annual lottery for EB-3 petitions, so your case proceeds on its own timeline once filed.
+Unlike H-1B visa, there is no annual lottery for EB-3 petitions, so your case proceeds on its own timeline once filed.
 The process takes longer overall, typically two to four years from PERM filing to a green card, but the outcome is permanent and not contingent on annual cap availability.

 Can a travel agency or tour operator sponsor a foreign worker for a green card?